 Making sure you drink plenty of water throughout the day should always be a top priority.
-Proper hydration is good practice of a healthy lifestyle and can aid in digestion, peak performance, and sleep.
+Proper hydration is a good practice for a healthy lifestyle and can aid in digestion, peak performance, and sleep.
 However, it is possible that you can take your quest for hydration too far and intake more water than your body needs.
+Still, the symptoms of overhydration are easy to miss.

 The purpose of drinking purified, clean drinking water from your Artesian bottleless water cooler is to stay at the top of your game.
 Your family or employees enjoy the cool, refreshing refills throughout the day, but overhydrating can have adverse effects.
 When people drink too much water, they wash away essential electrolytes needed to help bodily functions such as the liver and heart.
 The more water you drink, the more your system flushes itself.
 So, we’ve put together this guide to help you identify the symptoms of overhydration and how you can ensure you’re drinking just the right amount of a good thing.